Television in Bangladesh: Rise of satellite television

-Satellite television was introduced in Bangladesh in 1992, with over ten foreign channels having presence in the country at the time.
+Satellite television was introduced in Bangladesh in 1992, with over ten foreign channels having a presence in the country at the time.
+Simultaneously, the first cable company (Translinks), affiliated to Star TV, opened in the same year.
 The first Bengali-language satellite television channel based in Bangladesh, ATN Bangla, was launched in 1997, followed by Channel i in 1999.
 Satellite television saw a tremendous increase in popularity among Bangladeshis at that period, and thus, Bangladesh Television began to stagnate.

 As a privately owned terrestrial television network in Bangladesh did not exist at the time, A.S.
 Mahmud, along with the UK-based Simon Dring, had plans to establish Ekushey Television in the late 1990s.
 It was officially launched on 14 April 2000, and quickly gained widespread popularity around Bangladesh.
 However, the channel was forced to cease all transmissions in 2002, shortly after the BNP government took over, leaving BTV the sole Bangladeshi television network to broadcast on terrestrial television today, even though Ekushey Television did resume broadcasting but on satellite television in 2007.
 During Ekushey Television's closure, Bangladesh saw a significant increase in privately owned television channels.

 NTV was the first among them to be launched in 2003, followed by RTV and Boishakhi Television in 2005, and Channel 1 and Banglavision in 2006.
-However, several television channels were short-lived and were shut down by the government, such as ATV, TEN, Ruposhi Bangla (not to be confused with the unrelated Indian channel of the same name), Sonar Bangla, and Falguni.
-In 2009, Jamuna Television began test transmissions, and was later shut down by the BTRC for broadcasting after its license had already been expired, though it would later return to the air in 2014.
+However, several television channels were short-lived and were shut down by the government, such as ATV, TEN and Sonar Bangla.
+Later in 2007, the caretaker government ordered several channels to shut down as they were accused of broadcasting illegally without a no-objection certificate or permission.
+The channels were STV-US, Channel S from the United Kingdom, Ruposhi Bangla (not to be confused with the unrelated Indian channel of the same name), Falgun Music, TV-5, Bijoy TV, and My TV, although the latter two would return to the air.
+In 2009, Jamuna Television began test transmissions and was later shut down by the BTRC for broadcasting after its license had already expired, though it would later return to the air in 2014.